-The student must be enrolled in a Ph.D. program at the University of Arizona and in good standing (this includes students currently enrolled in MA/MS programs that are prerequisite components of Ph.D. programs and who are expected to formally advance to Ph.D. programs).
+The student must be enrolled in a Ph.D. or Master's program at the University of Arizona and in good standing (this includes students currently enrolled in MA/MS programs that are prerequisite components of Ph.D. programs and who are expected to formally advance to Ph.D. programs).
 The student should have a 3.5 or higher graduate GPA at the University of Arizona.
 Exceptions will be reviewed by the faculty advisory committee.

 Requirements for the certificate:

 To successfully complete the certificate the student must complete 4 courses for a total of 12 credits, with a grade of ‘B’ or better in each course: one required three-credit course, plus three three-credit graduate level electives (5XX, 6XX) drawn from a list of courses approved by the certificate’s faculty advisory committee (see Courses Tab on the website for a list of options).
 One of the three electives could be an independent study where the student would work on a project under the guidance of a faculty member from the advisory committee.
 At least two of the four courses must be outside the student’s home unit to ensure breadth of exposure to different approaches.
 The required course will give an overview of CSS research, introduce relevant computing skills, discuss the theory and epistemology behind CSS, and explore ethical issues particular to CSS research.